CBID2/documentation-template/docs/index.md

 ![Picture of me](./assets/profile-pic.png)

-Hi, I'm Christine Belzie! 👋
+👋 Hi, I'm Christine Belzie!
+Nice to meet you!

 ## Who are you? 🤔